trustbit/RAGathon/pedro/README.md

 # RAG via local model

-The implementation relies on the `openchat/openchat-3.5-0106` model from the Hugging Face's library.
+The implementation relies on `openchat/openchat-3.5-0106` model from Hugging Face's library.
 The goal is to extract the `query similarity ratio` of each sentence using Sci-kit Learn's `cosine_similarity` metric.
 A vector database is then created per document with all the pre-selected chunks.
 Later on, only the `N` most relevant sentences are extracted from the database.
 The final step is to select the top `M` most relevant documents after sorting them by the `sentence availability ratio`.

 ## Steps